rclamb27/Jiffies-Project/README.md

 # Jiffies-Project
-A simple kernel project that compiles that uses a makefile by entering "make"
+A simple kernel project that compiles by running a makefile by entering "make" in the termminal